Flightline (airline): History

 The airline was established in April 1989 and started operations in 1990.
-Initially it had two Embraer EMB 110 Bandeirante aircraft (G-OFLT and G-FLTY) which operated mail and small parcel flights from Southend.

-It began jet operations in March 1992 operating on behalf of independent tour operator Palmair from Bournemouth until 1999.
+Initially it had two Embraer EMB 110 Bandeirante aircraft which operated mail and small parcel flights from Southend.
+Flightline began jet operations with BAe 146s in March 1992 operating on behalf of independent tour operator Palmair from Bournemouth until 1999.
+In April 1993 own operations were started.

-In November 2001 it took over the contract (previously operated by British World Airlines) between Aberdeen and Scatsta, transporting oil rig workers.
+In November 2001 the air carrier took over the contract (previously operated by British World Airlines) to transport oil rig workers between Aberdeen and Scatsta, in the Shetland Isles (SCS).
+Flightline operated up to 14 flights a day between Aberdeen (ABZ) and Scatsta on behalf of Royal Dutch Shell and other members of the IAC (Integrated Aviation Consortium).
+Offshore workers were flown to Scatsta Airport and then transferred onto helicopters to several oil platforms, however this contract was due to end in February 2009.